bitcointranscripts/tstbtc/README.md

 ## Prerequisites

+- This tool requires a running server component.
+Make sure you have the server running before using the CLI commands.
+You need to set the `TRANSCRIPTION_SERVER_URL` in your `.env` file.
+This should point to the URL where your transcription server is running (e.g., `http://localhost:8000`).

 - To use [deepgram](https://deepgram.com/) as a transcription service, you must have a valid `DEEPGRAM_API_KEY` in the `.env` file.